-- We will use and disclose your medical information, including behavioral health information whenever we are required by law to do so.
+- We will use and disclose your medical information, including behavioral health, and substance use disorder treatment records whenever we are required by law to do so.
 For example, Massachusetts law requires us to report suspected elder abuse.
 We will comply with any state and other applicable laws regarding these disclosures.

 - We are required by law to notify you if your protected health information is affected by a privacy or security breach.

-- Prohibited by law: Commonwealth Care Alliance does not engage in underwriting; but, if we did, we would be prohibited by law from using your genetic information for underwriting purposes.
+- Prohibited by law: Commonwealth Care Alliance, Inc. does not engage in underwriting; but, if we did, we would be prohibited by law from using your genetic information for underwriting purposes.

-Federal Government Uses and Disclosures: When permitted by law, we may use or disclose your medical information, including behavioral health information, without your authorization for various activities by the federal government.
+Federal Government Uses and Disclosures: When permitted by law, we may use or disclose your medical information, including behavioral health and substance use disorder treatment records without your authorization for various activities by the federal government.

 - Threat to health or safety: We may use or disclose your medical information if we believe it is necessary to prevent or lessen a serious threat to health or safety.
 For example, we may use or disclose your medical information to help with a product recall or to report adverse reactions to medications.

-- Public health activities: We may use or disclose your medical information for public health activities.
-Public health activities require the use of medical information for various reasons, including, but not limited to, activities related to investigating diseases, reporting child abuse and neglect, monitoring drugs or devices regulated by the Food and Drug Administration, and monitoring work related illnesses or injuries.
+- Public health activities: We may use or disclose your medical information, including de-identified substance use disorder treatment information for public health activities.
+Public health activities require the use of medical information as well as de-identified substance use disorder treatment information for various reasons, including, but not limited to, activities related to investigating diseases, reporting child abuse and neglect, monitoring drugs or devices regulated by the Food and Drug Administration, and monitoring work related illnesses or injuries.
 For example, if you have been exposed to a communicable disease, we may report it to the State and take other actions to prevent the spread of the disease.

-- Court proceedings: We may disclose your medical information in response to a court order, or in response to a subpoena.
+- Court proceedings: We may disclose your medical, behavioral health or substance use disorder treatment information in response to a court order.
+Medical information may also be disclosed in response to a subpoena.

 - Law enforcement: We may disclose your medical information to a law enforcement official for specific law enforcement purposes.
 For examples, we may disclose limited medical information about you to a police officer if the officer needs the information to help find or identify a missing person.